oliver-moran/reader/README.md

 # Reader

-A Firefox add-on that speaks selected text and web pages.
-Highlight text on a webpage and that text will be read aloud.
+A Firefox and Chrome add-on that allows you to highlight text on a webpage and hear it spoken out loud.
+An easy keyboard shortcut allows you to read a whole paragraphs and webpages easily.

-## Essential usage
+This add-on will speak the text you highlight on a webpage.
+It allows easy navigation of the text on a page to read it out.

-1. Highlight a word to hear it read aloud.
+* Highlight any text on a webpage to hear it read out loud.
-2. Press `Ctrl+Shift+Space` to select and read a whole paragraph.
+* Press Ctrl+Shift+Space (or Cmd+Shift+Space on Mac) to highlight and speak a whole paragraph.
-3. Press `Ctrl+Shift+Space` again to select and read the next paragraph (or block of text).
+* Press again to highlight and speak the next paragraph or block of text.

-4. Right click on selected text to open a context menu with the option to read the selected text.
+You can also right click on selected text to open a context menu to speak the text you have highlighted.
+To stop text that is being read out, just unselect the text by clicking anywhere on the page.

+## Enable and disable per website

+The Reader icon will appear beside the Firefox address bar on pages the add-on is available.
+In Chrome, click on the extensions icon and pin Reader to the toolbar.

+* The Reader icon will highlight blue on webpages where text will be read automatically after you highlight it.
+* Click the Reader icon to enable or disable the automatic reading of text for a website.

+The add-on is deliberately inaccessible on on [some domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) (as well as on `about:` pages, etc.).
+Icon [message](https://thenounproject.com/term/message/223770/) by Gregor Cresnar from the Noun Project.

 ## Preferences

+Reader preferences can be set in your preferences by selecting "Extensions & Themes" in Firefox or "Extensions" in Chrome.

-1. Set a preferred voice and rate of speech.
-The actual spoken voice will depend on the language of the webpage being read.
+* Set your preferred voice and rate of speech.
+The actual spoken voice will depend on the language of the webpage you are reading.
-2. Choose to enable or disable automatic reading of selected text.
-This can be over-ridden using the page action icon.
+* Choose to enable or disable the automatic speaking of highlighted text.
+This can be over-ridden for individual websites clicking the Reader icon.
-3. Reset all preferences using the Reset button.

-## Page action icon

-1. The page action icon will highlight blue on pages where automatic reading of highlighted text is enabled.
-2. Click the page action icon to enable or disable the automatic reading of selected text for a web page's domain.
-3. The page action icon will not show on pages where the add-on's functionality is unavailable.

-The add-on is deliberately inaccessible on the domains where content scripts are blocked (as well as on `about:` pages, etc.): https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts

-Icon [message](https://thenounproject.com/term/message/223770/) by Gregor Cresnar from the Noun Project.
+The keyboard command can be modified through the Firefox and Chrome preferences menu.
+To reset all preferences to their defaults, click the Reset button in Reader's preferences.

+## Privacy and security

+Reader doesn't transmit any data about what you are reading data away from your computer.
+The speech synthesis is performed locally in your browser.

+Your preferences are stored in your synced browser storage, which you can manage in your Firefox and Chrome preferences.

+The project is entirely open source.
+All of the [source code](https://github.com/oliver-moran/reader) can be read on GitHub.